JezT25/Scoreboard_Controller/README.md

-# Scoreboard Controller System 🏀
+<h1 align="center">Scoreboard Controller System 🏀</h1>

-This repository provides the code and documentation for controlling a scoreboard and shot clock system using multiple microcontrollers, including Arduino Mega 2560, NodeMCU 8266, and ESP8266-based boards.
-The system allows for real-time control and synchronization of the scoreboard and shot clock via wireless communication.
+<p align="justify">This repository provides the code and documentation for controlling a scoreboard and shotclock system using multiple microcontrollers, including Arduino Mega 2560, NodeMCU 8266, and ESP8266-based boards.
+The system allows for real-time control and synchronization of the scoreboard and shotclock via wireless communication.</p>

 ---